storj/docs/app/(docs)/support/account-management-billing/payment-methods/page.md

 You can select to **Add New Card** to add a Card to your account on the **_Billing - Payment Methods_** screen.
 You will be prompted to specify Card details.

 On this screen you can also use a Google Pay payment method, it become available if you use a browser logged in to a Google Account with enabled Google Pay.

+The Apple Pay payment method is available only in the Safary browser.

 Bank payment method may also be available here (availability varies by region).